Documentation Index

 User-To-Agent Turns

-Publish user input into an Axon, then subscribe for broker-published turn output from the attached agent.Webhook And Automation Fan-In
+Publish user input into an Axon, then subscribe for broker-published turn output from the attached agent.
+The Broker handles forwarding messages to the agent and streaming responses back through the Axon.
+For a complete walkthrough with code, see Send a simple message to an ACP agent.Webhook and Automation Fan-In

 Use a single Axon as the shared journal for events coming from external systems, then let downstream subscribers and brokers react in order.Reconnecting to an Existing Axon